gvolpe/sbt-nix.g8/README.md

 In previous Nix files, we were referencing a file named `pkgs.nix`.
 This is where we define what version of Nixpkgs we want to use in our project.

 Whenever you install Nix, you'll have something called [channels](https://nixos.wiki/wiki/Nix_channels).
 Using Channels is not recommended because it goes against reproducible builds but they are useful to try things out with Nix.
 So instead of using a channel, we will "pin" the Nixpkgs to a specific version, indicated by a URL and a SHA256 hash.
+In a nutshell, it looks as follows:

 ```nix
 { jdk }: